 - Thin and Deduplication – This type provides storage efficiency, but without compression.

 - Thin, Compressed, and Deduplication – This type provides storage efficiency with maximum capacity savings.

 One thing to consider about DRP is how it is being performed at the physical storage.
-We will review the difference between Hardware driven, software-based, and FCM in next month’s newsletter.
-So stay tuned because it is very important to understand the performance impact DRP can have for different FlashSystem models.
+We will review the difference between Hardware driven, software based, and FCM in next month’s newsletter.
+So stay tuned cause it is very important to understand the performance impact DRP can have for different FlashSystem models.

 Using the tools at the heart of IBM FlashSystem’s Data Reduction Pools can deliver significant value and overall cost savings for your external storage infrastructure.
 The best part about DRP is that it is included in Spectrum Virtualize which comes standard with every IBM FlashSystem.